 This one is a guilty pleasure for me already because I am a big Andy Samberg fan, so I gave it a shot and it’s actually pretty funny.
 It is shot similarly to Parks and Rec and The Office, so fans of those shows are going to enjoy this.
 Andy Samberg plays goofball detective Jake Peralta who seems to have more fun at work than a typical NYC detective, though this fun is going to have to stop when they get a new captain, played by Andre Braugher.
 It sounds simple, and it is.
 It’s light-hearted, and the gags are similar to that of an SNL skit.
 If you want a quick laugh, then check out Brooklyn Nine-Nine Tuesdays at 8:30pm on FOX.

 Masters of Sex

-We recently did a post on Masters of Sex, and I decided to give it a shot because Showtime allowed anyone to watch it before it premiered last night.
+I decided to give Masters of Sex a shot because Showtime allowed anyone to watch it before it premiered last night.
 It was an incredible provocative period piece.
 This has to be the top show this fall on premium television, and I’ve only seen one episode.
 Who knew the science of human sexuality could actually be an engaging drama fit for television?
 If you don’t have Showtime, I recommend that you not only get it for this show specifically, but for all the other great programming that Showtime has created.
 Masters of Sex airs Sundays at 10pm on Showtime.